Hoppers of North Carolina:

 Distribution: Eastern and central United States (Barnett 1976)

-Abundance: A single county record; rare in the state but likely under collected and therefore more abundant.
+Abundance: Recorded from several counties in the Piedmont, where quite uncommon; likely under collected and therefore more abundant.

 Seasonal Occurrence